-• <event_type> is one of the following event types.
+<event\type> is one of the following event types.

-Event type Description all All events. device Device-related events, such as system starting or firmware upgrade event. userAdministration User management events, such as a new user profile or a new role. userActivity User activities, such as login or logout. pdu Displays PDU-related events, such as entry or exit of the load shedding mode. sensor Internal or external sensor events, such as state changes of any sensors. serverMonitor Server-monitoring records, such as a server being declared reachable or unreachable. assetManagement Raritan asset management events, such as asset tag connections or disconnections. lhx Schroff® LHX/SHX heat exchanger events. modem Modem-related events. timerEvent Scheduled action events. webcam Events for webcam management, if available. cardReader Events for card reader management, if available. energywise Cisco EnergyWise-related events, such as enabling the support of the EnergyWise function.
+Event type Description all All events. device Device-related events, such as system starting or firmware upgrade event. userAdministration User management events, such as a new user profile or a new role. userActivity User activities, such as login or logout. pdu Displays PDU-related events. sensor Internal or external sensor events, such as state changes of any sensors.

+Event type Description serverMonitor Server-monitoring records, such as a server being declared reachable or unreachable. assetManagement Raritan asset management events, such as asset tag connections or disconnections. lhx Schroff ® LHX/SHX heat exchanger events. modem Modem-related events. timerEvent Scheduled action events. webcam Events for webcam management, if available. cardReader Events for card reader management, if available. energywise Cisco EnergyWise-related events, such as enabling the support of the EnergyWise function.

-Wireless LAN Diagnostic Log
+Network Connections Diagnostic Log

-This command shows the diagnostic log for the wireless LAN connection.
+This command shows the diagnostic log for both the EAP authentication and wireless LAN connection.